bsobotka/amv_tracker/README.md

 2. Once downloaded, there is no need to run it -- instead, you may place this file anywhere on your computer.
 3. Go to AMV Tracker's Settings, and in the "Data import" tab, click the "Find yt-dlp.exe" button to locate the .exe file.
 That's it!

+**IMPORTANT NOTE!**
+YouTube is constantly updating their platform, and over time they change the way that downloaders such as yt-dlp have to work in order to be able to download videos.
+As such, if you ever start having issues with AMV Tracker's YouTube download function, it can likely be fixed by updating yt-dlp.
+This is as simple as going to AMV Tracker's Settings to locate the path to the ``yt-dlp.exe`` executable, and then going to the yt-dlp [Releases page](https://github.com/yt-dlp/yt-dlp/releases), downloading the most up-to-date .exe file (you do not need any of the other listed assets), and placing it in the directory where the current ``yt-dlp.exe`` file exists (thus overwriting it).
+Please DO NOT raise an issue here regarding problems with downloading YouTube videos if you do not have the most up-to-date version of yt-dlp.

 #### <ins>To get ffmpeg</ins>

 **Option 1 (preferred)**